-The Science History Institute collects and shares the stories of innovators and of discoveries that shape our lives.
-We preserve and interpret the history of chemistry, chemical engineering, and the life sciences.
+The Science History Institute collects and shares the stories of the innovators and scientific discoveries that shape our lives.
+We preserve and interpret the history of chemistry, engineering, and the life sciences.

 We offer a variety of fun, interactive programs and activities designed for science lovers of all ages.

 This podcast and magazine project explores the historical roots and persistent legacies of racism in American science and medicine.

 Reserve a guided gallery tour or virtual visit for your group or class.